🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 Military Spending by Year (Billions)

-Total military spending during Reagan's tenure: $719B.
+Total military spending during Ronald Reagan's tenure: $719B.
 Average: $360B/year.
 Spending increased over the course of the presidency.

 ⚖️ Constitutional Authority